Pay off the home

-With Decreasing Cover you choose an amount and a policy term that matches that of your mortgage or loan, so your insurance matches your loan commitment.
+This cover has been designed to reduce in line with a repayment mortgage with a fixed interest rateof 7%.
+So with Decreasing Cover you choose an amount and a policy term that matches that of your mortgage or loan, so your insurance matches your loan commitment.

 Each month your cover decreases, roughly in line with the debt you're repaying.
 As both come to an end at the same time, your decreasing cover will reach zero by the end of the term.
 You're covered only for as long as the policy runs – once the term ends, the cover ends.

 If a claim is made during the policy term, any outstanding repayments on your mortgage or loan should be covered as long as your interest rate is not greater than 7%.

 Why choose Decreasing Cover?